 Water in well.

 Hydrangeas love water!
 They like to be hydrated… BUT NOT WET!
-If they are too wet they will not bloom as well.
+If they are too wet it stunts their blooms.
 They also like to be in a pot that drains well.
 Because they are in a pot and not in the ground I suggest watering them daily when the weather gets hot.
 Give the soil in the pot a little poke with your finger.
 If it feels dry…it’s time to give them a good soak.

 Hydrangeas may wilt a little in the hot afternoon but they will revive when temps drop in the evening and night.
 To help my hydrangeas keep hydrated I water them in the morning so the soil is moist in the hot afternoons.